doaaabdelfattah/AirBnB_clone/README.md

 $
 ```

-# Files and directories:
-files and directories using >>>
+# files and directories using >>>

--models directory: will contain all classes used for the entire project.
+1-models directory: will contain all classes used for the entire project.
 A class, called “model” in a OOP project is the representation of an object/instance.
--tests directory: will contain all unit tests.
+2-tests directory: will contain all unit tests.
--console.py: file is the entry point of our command interpreter.
+3-console.py: file is the entry point of our command interpreter.
--models/base_model.py: file is the base class of all our models.
+4-models/base_model.py: file is the base class of all our models.
 It contains common elements:
 attributes: id, created_at and updated_at
 methods: save() and to_json()
--models/engine: directory will contain all storage classes (using the same prototype).
+5-models/engine: directory will contain all storage classes (using the same prototype).
 For the moment I will have only one: file_storage.py.